alimehridev/simple-google-translator-gui-python/README.md

-# a simple google translator gui app python
+# a simple google translator gui app by python